 With over a decade serving customers, HideMyAss (HMA) has become a well-recognized VPN service.
 The London-based company started off with Jack Canton developing a proxy website to get around school firewalls in 2005.

 Today, HideMyAss is a multi-million dollar company, a part of the Avast family – one of the largest security firms in the world, and one of the most notable VPN services available.

-In this review, we’ll look at what HMA provides to customers, and how well it fares against other services in the space.
+In this review, we’ll look at what HMA VPN provides to customers, and how well it fares against other top brands the space.

 HideMyAss VPN Pros